+- (a) Type of asset: It must be a credit claim which is a debt obligation of a debtor vis-à-vis a Eurosystem counterparty.
+Credit claims that have a 'reducing balance' (i.e. where the principal and interest are paid off according to a pre-agreed schedule) are also eligible.
+Undrawn credit lines (e.g. undrawn facilities of revolving credit claims), current account overdrafts and letters of credit (which authorise the use of credit but are not credit claims per se) are not eligible.
+The share of a syndicate member institution in a syndicated loan is considered an eligible type of credit claim.
+Credit claims may not afford rights to the principal and/or the interest that are subordinated to the rights of holders of other credit claims (or other tranches or subtranches in the same syndicated loan) or debt instruments of the same issuer. - (b) The credit claim must have (i) a fixed, unconditional principal amount and (ii) an interest rate that cannot result in a negative cash flow.
+In addition, the interest rate should be one of the following: (i) zero couponstyle; (ii) fixed; or (iii) floating linked to another interest rate reference.
 Furthermore, credit claims with interest rate linked to the inflation rate are also eligible.
-These features must be maintained until the redemption of the obligation.

-- Type of debtor/guarantor: Eligible debtors and guarantors are non-financial corporations23, public sector entities and international or supranational institutions.
-Each debtor is individually and severally liable for the full repayment of the credit claim in question (co-debtors jointly liable for individual credit claims are excluded). - Place of establishment of the debtor and guarantor: The debtor must be established in the euro area.
+These features must be maintained until the redemption of the obligation. - (c) Type of debtor/guarantor.
+Eligible debtors and guarantors are non-financial corporations (62), public sector entities and international or supranational institutions.
+Each debtor is individually and severally liable for the full repayment of the credit claim in question (co-debtors jointly liable for individual credit claims are excluded). - (d) Place of establishment of the debtor and guarantor.
+The debtor must be established in the euro area.
 The guarantor must also be established in the euro area, unless a guarantee is not needed to establish the high credit standards for non-marketable assets, as set out in Section 6.3.3.
-This requirement does not apply to international or supranational institutions. - Credit standards: The quality of credit claims is assessed through the underlying creditworthiness of the debtor or guarantor.
-Credit claims must meet the high credit standards specified in the ECAF rules for non-marketable assets, as set out in Section 6.3.3. - Minimum size: At the time of submission for use as collateral (mobilisation) by the counterparty, the credit claim must meet a minimum size threshold.
-In an interim period (1 January 2007 to 31 December 2011), each national central bank may apply a minimum size of its choice for domestic credit claims.
-For cross-border use, a common minimum threshold of EUR 500 000 is applicable in the interim period.
-As from 1 January 2012 a common minimum threshold of EUR 500 000 will be applicable to all credit claims throughout the euro area. - Handling procedures: The credit claim must be handled according to the Eurosystem procedures as defined in the respective national documentation. - Governing laws: The credit claim agreement and the agreement between the counterparty and the NCB mobilising the credit claim as collateral ('mobilisation agreement') must both be governed by the law of a Member State.
-Furthermore, the total number of different governing laws that are applicable to (a) the counterparty; (b) the creditor; (c) the debtor; (d) the guarantor (if relevant); (e) the credit claim agreement; and (f) the mobilisation agreement may not exceed two. - Currency of denomination: The credit claim must be denominated in euro24.
+This requirement does not apply to international or supranational institutions. - (e) Credit standards: The quality of credit claims is assessed through the underlying creditworthiness of the debtor or guarantor.
+Credit claims must meet the high credit standards specified in the ECAF rules for non-marketable assets, as set out in Section 6.3.3. - (f) Minimum size: At the time of submission for use as collateral (mobilisation) by the counterparty, the credit claim must meet a minimum size threshold.
+Each NCB may apply a minimum size of its choice for domestic credit claims.
+For cross-border use, a common minimum threshold of EUR 500 000 is applicable.
+It is envisaged that as soon as practicable in the course of 2013 a common minimum threshold of EUR 500 000 will be introduced for all credit claims throughout the euro area. - (g) Handling procedures: The credit claim must be handled according to the Eurosystem procedures as defined in the respective national documentation. - (h) Governing laws: The credit claim agreement and the agreement between the counterparty and the NCB mobilising the credit claim as collateral ('mobilisation agreement') must both be governed by the law of a Member State.
+Furthermore, the total number of different governing laws that are applicable to (i) the counterparty; (ii) the creditor; (iii) the debtor; (iv) the guarantor (if relevant); (v) the credit claim agreement; (vi) the mobilisation agreement may not exceed two. - (i) Currency of denomination: The credit claim must be denominated in euro (63).

+6.2.2.2.
 Non-marketable retail mortgage-backed debt instruments